-&lt;sup>1Ocean circulation models before the year 2000 used to ignore these effects, and could have very small values of $K_z$ at the surface, e.g. Large et al. 1994, which could give highly unrealistic values of the surface drift when using very high vertical resolutions.
+$^{^{1}}$ Ocean circulation models before the year 2000 used to ignore these effects, and could have very small values of K{z} at the surface, e.g. Large et al. (1994), which could give highly unrealistic values of the surface drift when using very high vertical resolutions.

-Figure 10.1: Upper ocean current profiles for a wind speed $U{10} = 10 \text{ m/s}$ (a) Profiles with a very low value of $z_0$ , representing an unrealistic situation without waves (b) profiles with a realistic value of $z_0$ .
+Figure 10.1: Upper ocean current profiles for a wind speed $U{10} = 10 \text{ m/s}$

+(a) Profiles with a very low value of z_0 , representing an unrealistic situation without waves (b) profiles with a realistic value of z_0 .
 In terms of drift velocity, the much lower value of the surface current is compensated by the Stokes drift.
 The velocity scale q is the square root of the turbulent kinetic enenergy (TKE).
 A realistic surface flux of q is needed to get the realistic TKE profile in (b).
 (Figure courtesy of Nicolas Rascle).

-where $S_q = 0.2$ .
-The mixing coefficient for $q^2$ is $lqS_q$ , and $\alpha{\rm CB}$ is the ratio of the energy flux coming from ocean waves (presumably due to wave breaking), and the fruction velocity cubed.
+More complex models consider also an equation of evolution for q, and one must also define the surface boundary condition for q.
+For example Mellor and Yamada (1982) use the following equations where $S_q = 0.2$.
+The mixing coefficient for q^2 is lqS_q , and $\alpha{\rm CB}$ is the ratio of the energy flux coming from ocean waves (presumably due to wave breaking), and the fruction velocity cubed.
 This coefficient was particularly discussed by Craig and Banner (1994) and many following authors (Terray et al., 2000; Mellor and Blumberg, 2004; Rascle and Ardhuin, 2009, 2013).
 Typically $\alpha{\rm CB}$ is of the order of 100.